31-bit computing: IBM mainframes with 31-bit addressing

-Linux/390

-Since Linux/390 was first released for the existing 32-bit data/31-bit addressing hardware in 1999, initial mainframe Linux applications compiled in pre-z/Architecture mode are also limited to 31-bit addressing.
-This limitation disappeared with 64-bit hardware, 64-bit Linux on IBM Z, and 64-bit Linux applications.
-The 64-bit Linux distributions still run 32-bit data/31-bit addressing programs.
-IBM's 31-bit addressing allows 31-bit code to make use of additional memory.
-However, at any one instant, a maximum of 2 GB is in each working address space.
-For non-64-bit Linux on processors with 31-bit addressing, it is possible to assign memory above the 2 GB bar as a RAM disk.
-31-bit Linux kernel (not user-space) support was removed in version 4.1.
+The 64-bit z/Architecture also supports 24-bit and 31-bit addressing modes for compatibility with older applications.

-Ruby & Smalltalk
+Ruby and Smalltalk

-Interpreters for Ruby & Smalltalk languages use the lowest bit to tell whether a value is an unboxed integer or not.
+Interpreters for Ruby and Smalltalk languages use the lowest bit to tell whether a value is an unboxed integer or not.
 This means that on 32-bit machines (or 16-bit machines with 32-bit pointers), 31-bit integers are unboxed.
 In case of overflow, the result is fit into a boxed object, which means that it has to be allocated and garbage-collected.
 Thus if you have 32-bit values that don't fit in the 31-bit signed format, they will be very inefficient in those interpreters.
 Same goes with 63-bit unboxed integers on 64-bit computers.
 Similar designs may be found in LISP and some of the other languages whose variables can take values of any type.
 In some cases, there was hardware support for this kind of design: see Tagged architecture and Lisp machine.